budiigunawan/pandora/docs/background.md

 ## Why Pandora is created?

-- Paragon didn't have centralized platform to store all development documentations
+1. Paragon didn't have centralized platform to store all development documentations
-- Paragon didn't have software development standards
+2. Paragon didn't have software development standards

+## How to Contribute to Pandora?

+### Edit Existing Documentation

+### Create New Documentation